 Punk Rock by Simon Stephens

 One more play to finish off my list, this time it is the blistering and shocking Punk Rock by Simon Stephens.
 Set in the library of a Stockport Grammar School, Punk Rock follows a group of students as they show off, flirt, revise and bully their way through their ‘A’ Level mocks.
-Coming across like Lord of the Flies set in a common room, Punk Rock perfectly evokes that twilight world between childhood and adulthood before exploding into a moment of shattering violence.
+Coming across like Lord of the Flies set in a common room, Punk Rock perfectly evokes that twilight world between childhood and adulthood before exploding in a moment of shattering violence.

 Now, doesn’t that just put you in the mood to go out and buy a new lunchbox and pencil case?
 Are any of your favourites on my book list?
 Any obvious choices I’ve forgotten?